yesarpit/yesarpit.github.io/docs/JS Basics/JS Concepts.md

  ### Break vs Continue
  In for loop
  break : breaks entire loop
- continue: conitnues to next iteration
+ continue: continuos to next iteration

  ### For in : for looping on objects   (break & continue doesnt work here)
  ### For of : for looping on arrays    (break & con works here)